keboola/connection-docs/tutorial/manipulate/index.md

 However, for the purpose of our tutorial, we won't delve into those details.
 See additional information about [input mapping](/transformations/mappings/#input-mapping)
 (all available options, etc.).

-Add the remaining three tables: opportunity, user and level.
+Add the remaining three tables: `opportunity`, `user` and `level`.
 You can add multiple tables at once:

 {: .image-popup}
 ![Screenshot - Input Mapping Add Tables](/tutorial/manipulate/IM-add-tables.png)